josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🐝_fluellen_was_right.md

 ---

-## ⚔️ VII.
-Fluellen And The Survival Of Institutions
+## ⚔️ Fluellen And The Survival Of Institutions

 Fluellen ultimately represents something larger than comic military procedure.